-In conclusion, our corpus analysis indicates that jazz soloists tend not to play with uneven swing BURs and that the famed 2:1 BUR for swing eighths is the exception rather than the norm.
-Instead, it is likely that musicians use varying BURs as an expressive technique to play with audiences’ perceptual mechanisms.
+In conclusion, our corpus analysis indicates that jazz soloists tend not to play with uneven swing BURs and that the famed 2:1 BUR for swing eighths is the exception rather than the norm in solos.
+Instead, it is likely that soloists use varying BURs as an expressive technique to play with audiences’ perceptual mechanisms.
 This in turn is likely one of swing phrasing’s engaging qualities.
-The corpus analysis also strongly indicated that jazz soloists do not only very slightly decrease their BURs with tempo, which they possibly do to maximise groove perception among audiences.
+The corpus analysis also strongly indicated that jazz soloists very slightly decrease their BURs with tempo, which they possibly do to maximise groove perception among audiences.
 This may suggest that perceptual limits are involved in how much microrhythmic deviation is deemed stylistically permissible at different tempi.
-Consequently, our results are relevant to research in microrhythmic behaviour, jazz performance and history, and groove perception.
+Therefore, our results are relevant to research in microrhythmic behaviour, jazz performance and history, and groove perception.

 Bibliography